 Banoka Bush Camp

-Named after the Banoka people or river Bushmen, who first settled in the Okavango Delta, Banoka Bush Camp is one of Botswana's newer safari camps, having opened in late 2010.
-Situated in a former hunting concession and overlooking a lagoon connected to the Khwai River, Banoka lies in the Khwai Community Concession, close to the northern border of Moremi Game Reserve.
+Named after the Banoka people or river Bushmen, who first settled in the Okavango Delta, Banoka Bush Camp is situated in a former hunting concession, now part of the Khwai Community Concession.
+The camp overlooks a lagoon connected to the Khwai River, close to the northern border of Moremi Game Reserve. ***STOP PRESS*** In October 2016, we learned that Banoka Bush Camp has been taken over by new management and is currently closed.
+We are awaiting news on its re-opening.

 Our view of Banoka Bush Camp

-Following our first visit to Banoka Bush Camp in March 2011, and subsequent return in November 2011, we came away with mixed views.
-The accommodation and main area are of a very high standard with a fantastic swimming pool area and an expansive, open space in front.
-The food was very nice, the staff friendly, the guiding good and the management always attentive.
-It's also good value, compared with what you'll often have to pay for a similar-standard camp in the Moremi / Okavango Delta area.
-However, the lack of game around camp, and the need to drive far to find it, is the camp's main drawback.
-We do have reports of animals in the area – for example wild dogs were seen passing through in late May 2011 – but even so we think that game densities have some way to go before sightings will be consistently good.
-Travellers should be aware that Banoka is sometimes used for groups touring through Botswana, which might not appeal to individual travellers.
+We have mixed feelings about Banoka.
+The accommodation and main area are of a high standard with a fantastic swimming pool area and an expansive, open deck.
+The food is very nice, the staff friendly, the guiding good and the management always attentive.
+It's also good value, compared to similar-standard camps in the Moremi/Okavango Delta area.
+However, the lack of game around camp, and the need to drive far to find it, is a big drawback, and game densities have some way to go before sightings are consistently good.
+Travellers should also be aware that Banoka is sometimes used for groups touring through Botswana, which might not appeal to individual visitors.

 Banoka Bush Camp is situated on the banks of a seasonal lagoon